jackdesert/daily_lager/README.md

   * Display notes in browser
   * LastVerb implemented
   * Shortcut words implemented (default value is 1 if no value given)
+  * Allow integer and category to be swapped

 Backlog: